 Display sometimes in pictures, colours to make easier for me to understand.
 Sometimes I work better visually so that can help me be more interested in what I'm doing.
 Also if there's something bigger to tackle, sometimes I try to tackle that first even if doing so in smaller chunks at a time to complete.
 Or another way of getting some of my to do list done is by looking at the easiest things first and getting those two to three things done as quickly as possible before tackling the bigger stuff.
 At least something is being done even if one small achievement, it's something to reduce the listed contents in question.

-- What is usually on your to do list?
+- Share your to do list templates/techniques

-- How should I write my to-do list?
+- How can I effectively stick to my to do list?

 - What do you do when you don’t complete everything on your to do list?
 How do you not feel defeated?

 - What to do items can you make into routines or habits instead?